 What you get: Green beans provide a bounty of nutrients: vitamins A, C and K, manganese, potassium, folate and iron, as well as fiber.

-In your garden: Plant your bean seeds in well-drained soil where they'll receive full sun.
+In your garden: Plant seeds for your beans in well-drained soil where they'll receive full sun so they're easier to grow.
 Sow seeds every few weeks to enjoy a continual harvest through the summer.

 Beets are an earthy, sweet treat.
 And don't forget to eat the beet greens too–baby ones are delicious raw in a salad; cook more mature ones as you would chard or kale.

 What you get: 1/2 cup of cooked beets has a mere 29 calories but boasts 2 grams of fiber and provides 19 percent of the daily value for folate, a B vitamin needed for the growth of healthy new cells.
 Beets' beautiful color comes from betanin, a phytochemical that's thought to bolster immunity.